 Before: As a National Association of (Ethnicity “X”) American Professionals (NA”X”AP) board member, sold 25% of total ticket sales for 2011 Gala and brought in most new corporate sponsors in 2012.

-After: Sold 25% of total ticket sales for major fundraising event in 2011 and brought in most new corporate sponsors in 2012 for a professional development association.
+After: Sold 25% of total ticket sales for a major fundraising event in 2011 and brought in most new corporate sponsors in 2012 for a professional development association.

 note: ethnicity has nothing to do with the accomplishment